spotifeyes/info.github.io/README.md

-# timjursconsole.github.io for personnel use.
+# timjursconsole.github.io for personnel use.Have a look at it!